monksmojo/go-dojo/go-topics/golang_topics.md

 - GoLang is Complied
 - Java on the other hand is somewhere in between compiled and interpreted as it creates binary which is executed by jvm (java virtual machine)

+#### go toolchain

+- go toolchain is the set of tools provided by go programming language
+- they are bundled with the go distribution
+- the go toolchain has the following commands
+  - `go build` compiles the packages and dependencies, creates a executable binary and stores
+  - `go run` compiles the packages and dependencies and executes the executable while saving it at a temporary place. it deletes the executable after executing it
+  - `go install` Compiles and installs the packages, placing the binaries in $GOPATH/bin or $GOBIN.
+  - `go get` Downloads and installs packages and dependencies from remote repositories.
+  - `go mod` Manages modules and dependencies.
+It includes various subcommands like init, tidy, and download.
+    - Example: `go mod init` creates a `go.mod` file to manage the dependencies.
+    - Example: `go mod tidy` cleans up unused dependencies in the `go.mod` file.
+  - `go clean` Removes object files and cached files created during the build process.
+  - `go env` Displays or sets environment variables used by the Go toolchain.
+  - `go list` Lists the packages, modules, or other information about the project.

+#### Difference between `go install` vs `go get`

+- `go install`:
+  - Use `go install` with a specific version to install executables under $GOPATH/bin or $GOBIN without affecting your project's dependencies in `go.mod` file.
+  - compiles, install binaries and install packages from the packages
+  - does not modify `go.mod` or `go.sum`
+- `go get`:
+  - Use `go get` to add or update dependencies within your Go modules.
+  - add or update your dependencies in go.mod file
+  - it affects your `go.mod` file.

 #### To Run Go File We write

 - go run <file_name>.go

+#### Explaining the command go run main.go

+- go run first compiles the Go source file(s) into machine code.
+- It uses the Go compiler (gccgo) to perform this compilation.
+- After compiling, it immediately executes the resulting binary.
+- This execution happens in memory, not as a separate step after compilation.
+- When the program finishes running, the compiled binary is automatically deleted.

+#### Explaining the command go build -0 myApp main.go

+- go build parses and compiles the source code into intermediate object files.
+- the object files are linked to produce an executable binary.
+- go build saves the resulting executable in the current directory (default) or a specified output path.

+#### difference in go build and go run
+- Aspect:	`go run`
+- Primary: Purpose	Compile and execute immediately
+- Output:	Temporary executable (deleted after run)
+- Use Case:	Quick testing, running scripts
+- Performance:	Slightly slower due to cleanup steps
+- Flags Availability:	Limited flags specific to execution

+- Aspect:	`go build`
+- Primary: Purpose Compile and produce a binary
+- Output: Persistent executable file
+- Use Case: Building applications for deployment
+- Performance: Faster for repeated executions
+- Flags: More extensive flags for building options
+- @set GO_ENABLED=0 GOARCH=amd64 GOOS=linux & go build -o "./$(BUILD_DIR)/$(BINARY_NAME)-linux" "./cmd/app/main.go"

 #### Go Has A Built In Documentation